equalsraf/git-talk/git.md

 # Why maintainers want git?

 - disk space efficiency
-- weird workflows, git over email, or carrier pidgin
+- weird workflows, git over email, or carrier pigeon
 - awesome tools for merge and migration
 - security - commits hashed and signed, if the code is tampered with you can tell